eead-csic-compbio/AlloSHP/README.md

 ### 2.4) Other uses: get a multiple sequence alignment of samples in a VCF file

-Working with collaborators we have noticed that often you need to produce a multi FASTA file out of the samples in a VCF file.
+Working with collaborators, we have noticed that often you need to produce a multi-FASTA file out of the samples in a VCF file.
 A typical reason for this is to compute a phylogenetic tree.
-Please note that `vcf2alignment` can be used exactly for this as follows, note the optional -o flag.
+Please note that `vcf2alignment` can be used exactly for this, as follows, note the optional -o flag.
 If the input VCF file does not contain DP data, or you want to take all base calls regardless of their depth, add also -d: